densvr/PagedDelegateAdapter/README.md

-code for Middle Android Developer's workshop "Pagination with PagedListAdapter"
+PagedDelegateAdapterLibrary uses DelegateAdapter pattern for RecyclerView via PagedListAdapter from architecture  components

-contains PagedDelegate adapter library and app with example of usage the library
+This repo contains PagedDelegate adapter library and app with example of usage the library Also there is a sample project for "Pagination with PagedListAdapter" - see https://github.com/densvr/PagedListAdapterSample